 Our neurologists and surgeons have a strong presence at the national level with organizations such as the American Epilepsy Society, American Academy of Neurology, the International League Against Epilepsy, Child Neurology Society, American Clinical Neurophysiology Society, American Association of Neurological Surgeons, the Congress of Neurological Surgeons, and various editorial boards and scientific program committees.
 Our faculty frequently contribute to peer-reviewed journals and present at national meetings.

-Training is primarily at our state-of-the-art facilities on Cleveland Clinic’s main campus in Cleveland, Ohio, which houses our expanding fifteen-bed adult epilepsy monitoring unit and a nine-bed pediatric epilepsy monitoring unit.
-In addition, we support regional epilepsy monitoring units at Cleveland Clinic Fairview Hospital (8 bed) and Cleveland Clinic Akron General Hospital (7 bed).
+Training is primarily at our state-of-the-art facilities on Cleveland Clinic’s main campus in Cleveland, Ohio, which houses our expanding nineteen-bed adult epilepsy monitoring unit and a nine-bed pediatric epilepsy monitoring unit.
+In addition, we support regional epilepsy monitoring units at Cleveland Clinic Fairview Hospital (8 bed) and Cleveland Clinic Akron General (7 bed).
 We also help care for patients with concern for seizures in the dedicated neurocritical care units, medical intensive care units, neonatal intensive care unit, providing other services as needed for inpatient consultations within the 1400 bed main campus hospital.
 Our training program offers experience with the newest technologies including:

 - Ictal single-photon-emission computed tomography (SPECT)